waghanza/cyclone/README.rst

-     -v --version=VERSION   Set project version [default: 0.1] -s --set-pkg-version   Set version on package name [default: False] -t --target=PATH       Set path where project is created [default: ./]
+     -v --version=VERSION   Set project version [default: 0.1] -s --set-pkg-version   Set version on package name [default: False] -t --target=PATH       Set path where project is created [default: ./] -l --license=FILE      Append the following license file [default: Apache 2] -f --foreman           Create a foreman based project (suited to run on heroku and other PaaS)

 Creating new projects can be as simple as running this::